dbeniteza/dbeniteza/README.md

 ---

 👋 Hi!
-I'm Daniel and I work as a Systems Architect | DevOps contributing to automate infrastructure provisioning and processes.
+I'm Daniel and I work as a Middleware Solutions Architect | DevOps contributing to automate infrastructure provisioning and processes.

-👨‍💻 I have several years of experience working as System Architect, specialized in middleware and Oracle products like Oracle WebLogic, Oracle Database, Oracle iPlanet Web Server, Oracle JDK...
+👨‍💻 I have several years of experience working as Architect, specialized in middleware and Oracle products like Oracle WebLogic, Oracle Database, Oracle iPlanet Web Server, Oracle JDK...

-📚 I'm passionate about DevOps technologies and I consider it has a great potential in current IT industry because it can help companies to take their infrastructure to another level.
+📚 I'm passionate about Cloud and DevOps technologies and I consider it has a great potential in current IT industry because it can help companies to take their infrastructure to the next level.
-As part of my daily work I learn technologies/tools such as Ansible, Python, Docker, Kubernetes, OpenShift, Prometheus, Grafana and more!

 ⚡ In my free time I play padel 🥎 and basketball 🏀